psfrolov/psfrolov.github.io/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 ### Examining the Results

-After uploading the scan data you can examine intermediate results in your Coverity Scan project web GUI and the final results will be delivered to you by e-mail.
+After uploading the scan data you can examine intermediate results in your Coverity Scan project web GUI, and the final results will be delivered to you by e-mail.
 Then use **View Defects** button in Coverity Scan web GUI to start triaging discovered issues.